-IBR payments are determined as 10% of your discretionary income if you are a new borrower, someone with no outstanding balance on a Direct Loan or Federal Family Education Loan (FFEL) when they receive one of these loans on or after July 1, 2014.
+IBR payments are determined as 10% of your discretionary income if you are a “new borrower,” who received their loan on or after July 1, 2014.
+You must also have no outstanding balance on a Direct Loan or Federal Family Education Loan (FFEL).

 If you’re not a new borrower, payments are generally 15% of your discretionary income.

 Your payment will never be more than the 10-year Standard Repayment Plan amount, which is the standard repayment plan for the Federal Direct Loan program and FFELs.